Learning BSL? Our tutors outline some hints and tips for using and improving your fingerspelling.

 Test your receptive skills – fingerspelling challenge!

 We recommend practising with friends, family, or any deaf friends you may have.
 If you attend a BSL course, your tutor will give you plenty of practice with games in class.
-Alternatively, you can use an online resource such as a fingerspelling generator.
+Alternatively, you can use online games such as a fingerspelling generator.
 We recommend the BSL Signbank website for fingerspelling practice as it uses real handshapes.

 Do’s and don’ts: